AIDataFireGirl/crewai_agent_interviwer/README.md

-# CrewAI Interviewer Agent
+#  Interviewer Agent

-This project implements a scalable CrewAI-based interviewer agent for assessing skills in Python, PySpark, SQL, and Kubernetes.
+This project implements a scalable  interviewer agent for assessing skills in Python, PySpark, SQL, and Kubernetes.
 The agent uses modular skill modules, guardrails for safe interactions, and context management to track the interview process.

 ## Features
 - **Skill Modules:** Easily add or modify skill-specific questions.